 The Sizzle theme for Sphinx¶

 This documentation describes Sizzle, a theme for Sphinx.
 This theme was inspired by another theme, Guzzle.
-Sizzle uses some of the styling elements of Guzzle, but has diverged a fair bit in numerous areas.
+Sizzle uses some of the styling elements of Guzzle, but has diverged quite a bit, both in terms of styling and other functionality.

 The repository where this theme is developed is to be found here.